pytorch/pytorch/docs/source/fx.rst

 Example transformations that use this technique include (vmap), (grad), and the (decomposition) pass.

-FX transforms that don’t return a module
+FX Transforms That Don’t Return A Module
 ----------------------------------------

-In addition to FX passes (that take in a module and return a module), there may be other things you wish to do with the FX graph that don’t fit into this paradigm.
+In addition to FX passes that take in a module and return a module, there may be other things you wish to do with the FX graph.
 For example, let’s say that you’d like to obtain the shape information of tensors in your graph.
-In this case, instead of looping over the FX graph and modifying it, we can write an interpreter on top of the FX graph!
+In this case, instead of looping over the FX graph and modifying it, you can write an interpreter on top of the FX graph!
 As the FX IR is quite simple, it’s easy to reimplement an interpreter that also captures your desired attributes.